AnthoninKADI/Research-Project-Procedural/README.md

 <br>
 <ins>__Technologies Commonly Used__:</ins>

-Level generation techniques often use tools like Wave Function Collapse, Cellular Automata or more for layout generation.
+Level generation techniques often use tools like Wave Function Collapse or more for layout generation.

 Biome assignment is typically managed by analyzing environmental parameters such as temperature, humidity, or altitude.